NARPNet/NARPNet_NCS/README.md

 First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if it's not setup exactly right.
-You can lose any changes to your macro files if you havent saves them before it crashes.
-It seems to like some programs and dispise others.
-I don't think the `EXEC` macro was actually written to launch text editors, but you can make it work and it DOES make editing the data files much easier.
+You can lose any changes to your macro files or config if you havent saved them before it crashes.
+FLDIGI seems to like some programs and dispise others and I havent delved into why.
+I don't think the `EXEC` macro was actually written to launch text editors, but you can make it work and it really does make editing the data files much easier.

-In Windows `notepad.exe` seems to work fine for a single file like the NWOTW.
+In Windows, `notepad.exe` seems to work fine for a single file like the NWOTW.
 However, AFAIK, you can't specify multiple files on the notepad command line.
-For brinbging up an editor with all the NCS data file in it, I have found that Visual Studio Code works great on both Windows and Linux.
+For bringing up a tabbed editor with all the NCS data file in it, I have found that Visual Studio Code works great on both Windows and Linux.
 It's free and is a great editor.
 I would rather specify something that comes by default on the OS, but couldnt find a multi-tabbed editor that FLDIGI was happy with.
+Perhaps more work can be put into this.

 ### The `NCS MACROS` and `OP MACROS` buttons